vrockai/pipeline-test/docs/content.md

 ---

-## Engineering CRISPR/Cas9 to mitigate abundant host contamination for 16S rRNA gene-based amplicon sequencing
+## Engineering CRISPR/Cas9 to mitigate abundant host contamination for 16S rRNA gene-based amplicon sequencing.
+ 04.06.2020, _L Song, K Xie_

+High-throughput sequencing of bacterial 16S rRNA gene (16S-seq) is a useful and common method for studying bacterial community structures.
+However, contamination of the 16S rRNA genes from the mitochondrion and plastid hinders the sensitive bacterial 16S-seq in plant microbiota profiling, especially for some plant species such as rice.
+To date, efficiently mitigating such host contamination without a bias is challenging in 16S rRNA gene-based amplicon sequencing.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00859-0)

+10.1186/s40168-020-00859-0

 ---